Tracker Installation on Strap

 [info] Main Points to Adjust and Test

-1. Upper leg tracker: For some people, it is better to wear the upper leg tracker about 5~8cm above the knee in the front.
-For others, it is better to wear it on the sides of the upper leg, in the middle.
-Be sure to avoid the impact of pants pulling on the strap.
+1. Upper Leg Tracker: For some people, wearing the upper leg tracker about 5~8cm above the knee at the front is better, while others find wearing it on the sides of the upper leg in the middle position is better.
+Be mindful of the impact of pants pulling on the strap.

-2. Foot tracker: The stability of the foot tracker directly determines the overall tracking quality.
-Ensure that the foot tracker is not affected by strap pulling.
-It is recommended to fix it directly with shoelaces.
+2. Foot Tracker: The stability of the foot tracker directly determines the overall tracking quality.
+Ensure that the foot sole tracker is not affected by strap pulling.
+It is recommended to use shoelaces directly to secure it.
 A simple method is to simply loop the tracker onto the shoelaces, as shown in the left image below.
-A more complex method requires fixing the tracker or quick release to the shoelaces yourself.
+A more complex method requires securing the tracker or quick release to the shoelaces yourself.

-3. Waist tracker: It is generally recommended to place the waist tracker at the back of the body (if needed for sleeping, it can be placed at the side front of the body and use advanced calibration).
-It is highly not recommended to place it on the belly.
+3. Waist Tracker: The waist tracker is generally recommended to be placed at the back of the body (if used for sleeping, it can be placed at the front side of the body, then use advanced calibration).
+It is highly discouraged to place it on the belly.

-4. Waist and chest trackers: If using quick release, it will increase the center of gravity height.
-Relatively, not using quick release will be more stable.
-Additionally, using the complex binding method for the strap is more stable.
+4. Waist and Chest Trackers: Using quick release increases the center of gravity height.
+Relatively speaking, not using quick release is more stable.
+Additionally, using the complex binding method for straps is more stable.

 Example Analysis of Deformation Cases

-Since the thigh is relatively easy to be affected, here are some analysis of affected cases for the thigh.
+Since the thigh is relatively susceptible to influence, here are some analyses of affected cases for the thigh.

-• Special note: The direction of the virtual skeleton is the direction of the sensor.
+• Special Note: The direction of the virtual skeleton is the same as the sensor's direction.
 If the sensor is tilted, the virtual skeleton will also tilt.

-Taking the front of the upper leg as an example, in the standing and sitting situations, the distribution of the human body will change.
-In normal standing, assuming there is a 20-degree angle between the tracker and the upper leg, after sitting down, due to the influence of gravity, more body fat or muscle tissue will normally sag, causing the angle to become smaller.
-This varies from person to person, and the specific impact is shown in the figure below.
+Taking wearing on the front of the upper leg as an example, in standing and sitting situations, the distribution of the human body will change.
+Normally, when standing, assuming there is a 20-degree angle between the tracker and the upper leg, after sitting, due to the influence of gravity, more body fat or muscle tissue will naturally sag, causing the angle to decrease.
+This varies from person to person, as shown in the figure below.

-Schematic diagram of body deformation when standing and sitting with front wearing
+Illustration of body deformation when wearing on the front while standing and sitting

-Figure: Schematic diagram of body deformation when standing and sitting with front wearing
+Figure: Illustration of body deformation when wearing on the front while standing and sitting

-Taking the outer side of the upper leg as an example, after sitting down, due to the compression of the thigh bottom by the seat, it may cause the body tissue to accumulate to both sides, resulting in an increased angle between the sensor and the thigh bone, which can easily lead to crossed legs, as shown in the figure below.
+Taking wearing on the outer side of the upper leg as an example, after sitting, due to the compression of the thigh bottom by the seat, body tissue may accumulate on both sides, increasing the angle between the sensor and the thigh bone, which can easily lead to crossed legs, as shown in the figure below.

-Figure: Schematic diagram of deformation when wearing on the side of the thigh
+Figure: Illustration of deformation when wearing on the side of the thigh

 [info] Wide Strap